crystal-lang/crystal/_gitbook/syntax_and_semantics/instance_variables_type_inference.md

 If you do want to have different `Person` types, one with `@name` being an `Int32` and one with `@name` being a `String`, you must use [generics](generics.html).

+## Nilable instance variables

-Finally, if an instance variable is not assigned in all of the `initialize` defined in a class, it will be considered as also having the type `Nil`:
+If an instance variable is not assigned in all of the `initialize` defined in a class, it will be considered as also having the type `Nil`:

 ``` ruby
 class Person